lmos-ai/lmos-website/docs/introduction.md

 ## An open multi-agent architecture

 In an open multi-agent architecture, the goal is to enable seamless discovery of agent capabilities and services, while ensuring efficient communication between agents across diverse networks.
-The [W3C Web of Things Architecture](https://www.w3.org/TR/wot-architecture11/) provides a strong foundation for developing an open Web of Agents architecture.
+The [W3C Web of Things Architecture](https://www.w3.org/TR/wot-architecture11/) provides a strong inspiration for developing an open Web of Agents architecture.

 The key requirements for an open multi-agent architecture are: